 In fact, no shoes should ever go in the washing machine unless its stated on/in the box or product that the shoes or part of the shoes are washing machine safe.
 For example, some Ricosta insoles are washing machine safe, as are some sandals and canvas shoes but it is always stated on the product and in the box.
 When it comes to trainers such as Asics, putting them in the washing machine will begin the degradation of the glues and materials and reduce the life of the footwear significantly.
 It can also affect many of the foams and cushioning’s used which can easily become misshapen when exposed to detergents and being soaked through.

+Each material and shoe design will have different elements of water resistance or water proofing.
 Unless a pair of shoes has a Gore tex or “own brand” tex lining it will not be rated to be water proof.
 These shoes with specially designed breathable linings don’t allow water to penetrate through but still allow air to flow between the layers of materials.
-It is therefore very important that when spraying these kinds of shoes with any further protection that the spray you are using is approved by the tex technology already in the shoes so as not to block the pours that allow the materials to breathe.
+It is therefore very important when considering shoecare that when spraying these kinds of shoes with any further protection that the spray you are using is approved by the tex technology already in the shoes so as not to block the pours that allow the materials to breathe.

 With regards to trainers (mesh upper) none of this will be waterproof, sprays will most likely not have any kind of impact.